Bruin-Dev/Intelygenz/services/lumin-billing-report/README.md

 The module [testconfig](src/config/testconfig.py) loads values in a map that is the same as the [config module](src/config/config.py) one, but the values are **NEVER FETCHED FROM ENVIRONMENT VARIABLES** that way we keep our pipelines of unit tests clean.

 ## Testing
-Currently we are working with pytest.
+Currently, we are working with pytest.
-The test configurations can be found in the files [pytest.ini](pytest.ini) and [.coveragerc](.coveragerc)
+The test configurations can be found in the pyproject toml file

 For writing new tests you must replicate the application directory folder structure inside the test folder.